praw-dev/praw/docs/pages/contributor_guidelines.rst

 everything works together.

 PRAW follows :PEP:`8` and :PEP:`257`.
-You can use ``lint.sh`` to test for complience with these PEP's.
+You can use ``lint.sh`` to test for compliance with these PEP's.
 The following are PRAW-specific guidelines in to those PEP's.

 Code